AishTron7/Secrets/README.md

 * To demonstrate my understanding of advanced security concepts by implementing hashing and salting of passwords

 Note: Authentication is not required for viewing secrets, it is required so that every person can submit only one secret.
 (To avoid spamming)

+Hosting is done on heroku and you can visit the site [here.](https://bit.ly/aishsecrets)